 THE CARD

 This 1952 British comedy film is an adaptation of a 1911 comic novel by Arnold Bennett.
-The adaptation was written by Eric Ambler, a surprising choice in that Ambler is best known as a writer of thrillers.
+The adaptation was written by Eric Ambler, a surprising choice in the sense that Ambler was best known as a writer of thrillers.
 The plot of the film follows that of the novel closely, and it is set in Edwardian England rather than being brought into the present-day.

-His dancing teacher, Ruth Earp, is played by Glynis Johns, who gives the outstanding comic performance on view, as someone adept at using her feminine charms to get her way, particularly spending money like it has gone out of fashion.
+His dancing teacher, Ruth Earp, is played by Glynis Johns, who gives the outstanding comic performance on view, as someone adept at using her feminine charms to get her way, in particular so that she can satisfy her desire to spend money like it is going out of fashion.

 Eventually he exploits his connection with the Countess to become a town councillor, and then the youngest mayor of the town.

-Through all his adventures there is in the background a friend of Ruth's, Nellie, played by Petula Clark.
-When her parents fall on hard times Denry comes to the rescue.
+Through all his adventures there is in the background a friend of Ruth's, Nellie (played by a young Petula Clark).
+When Nellie's parents fall on hard times it is Denry comes to the rescue.

 This film certainly cheered me up!